-For many types of furnaces, including gas and oil furnaces, the heat exchanger is the key component.
-The purpose of the heat exchanger is separate one heat source from another.
-In the diagram to the right, it is a heat exchanger that transitions heat from liquid to air while containing the liquid.
-In most homes a very similar heat exchanger would be used to transfer heat from the noxious dangerous fumes being produced in your furnace to the clean air of your home, while channeling the toxic fumes safely out of your home.
+For many types of furnaces, including oil and gas furnaces, the heat exchanger is the key component that makes the system work.
+The purpose of the heat exchanger is separate one heat source from the air that we breath.
+In the diagram to the right, it is a heat exchanger that transitions heat from liquid to gas while containing the gas.
+In most homes a very similar heat exchanger would be used to transfer heat from the dangerous fumes being produced in your furnace to the clean air of your home, while channeling the toxic fumes safely out of your home.
 Continue reading

 Home repair fraud is an on going threat in anything from the unsolicited sales person to the fly by night repair companies.
 Fraudsters have gained fame for blatant scams involving roof seal coating, however their are the less blatant attempts effecting just about anything in your home or heating and cooling system.
 Continue reading